ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/index.md

   The path of the `cert.pem` file you downloaded from the service dashboard.

 It is recommended to always enable full verification of the server certificate when you use psql.
-To do so, specify the parameter `sslmode = verify-full` and provide the `sslrootcert` parameter. {{site.data.keyword.ihsdbaas_postgresql_full}} does not support non-secure client connections and the connection will fail if you specify the `sslmode` parameter as `disable`.
+To do so, specify the parameter `sslmode = verify-full` and provide the `sslrootcert` parameter. {{site.data.keyword.ihsdbaas_postgresql_full}} doesn't support non-secure client connections and the connection will fail if you specify the `sslmode` parameter as `disable`.
 {: note}

 #### Using other tools